completecoding/serverless-auto-swagger/README.md

 ## Adding more details

-The default swagger file from vanilla CustomServerless framework will have the correct paths and methods but no details about the requests or responses.
+The default swagger file from vanilla Serverless framework will have the correct paths and methods but no details about the requests or responses.

 ### API Summary and Details